Rabin M Joshi

 How do I keep tea hot longer in winter?

 Preheat your mug, use a lid, and strain leaves after brewing.
-For thermoses, brew separately, strain fully, then transfer—this protects flavor while keeping heat.
+For thermoses, brew separately, strain fully, then transfer.

 Is oolong tea good for cold weather?